 Early identification of risk helps the bank control the amount of risk it accepts and enables the bank to price that risk properly.
 Bank policies and procedures should provide guidance on the types of fiduciary accounts that are desirable and should define specific conditions for accepting new accounts.
 A bank should adopt and implement procedures to ensure compliance with its account acceptance policies.
 These include procedures designed to identify potential Bank Secrecy Act of 1970 (BSA) and anti-money laundering (AML) issues.
-The Federal Financial Institutions Examination Council's FFIEC Bank Secrecy Act/Anti-Money Lander ag Examination Manual provides a comprehensive overview of the BSA and AML reas a hank's pre-acceptance review process should include consideration of thes risk.
-The bank should establish a due diligence process for reviewing e due diligence process should consider applicable risk each prospective account.
-The management issues and ensure compliance with the bank's policies and procedures.
-The results of an account's due di ger se eview should be documented and recorded in the appropriate bank file.
+The Federal Financial Institutions Examination Council's FFIEC Bank Secrecy Act/Anti-Money Laundering Examination Manual provides a comprehensive overview of the BSA and AML areas, and a bank's pre-acceptance review process should include consideration of these risks.
+The bank should establish a due diligence process for reviewing each prospective account.
+The due diligence process should consider applicable risk management issues and ensure compliance with the bank's policies and procedures.
+The results of an account's due diligence review should be documented and recorded in the appropriate bank file.

-Consistent with 12 CFR 9.6(a) for national barks and 12 CFR 150.200 for FSAs, the assets used to fund a personal fiduciary account must be reviewed by the bank as part of the preacceptance review process to determine whether a car properly administer the account.
-The bank must not accept an account that holds asset be yord, the skill and expertise of the bank's staff to properly administer.
-The bank must acquire the appropriate expertise before accepting the account or it should decline the approximent.
-The bank should carefully review assets that are more likely to be illiquid, such as real estate, frame businesses, oil and gas properties, foreign assets, and art.
-Refer to the "Unique ara Hard-to-Value Assets" booklet of the Comptroller's Handbook for additional information regarding re-exceptance reviews of accounts holding illiquid or difficult-to-value assets.
+Consistent with 12 CFR 9.6(a) for national banks and 12 CFR 150.200 for FSAs, the assets used to fund a personal fiduciary account must be reviewed by the bank as part of the preacceptance review process to determine whether it can properly administer the account.
+The bank must not accept an account that holds assets beyond the skill and expertise of the bank's staff to properly administer.
+The bank must acquire the appropriate expertise before accepting the account or it should decline the appointment.
+The bank should carefully review assets that are more likely to be illiquid, such as real estate, family businesses, oil and gas properties, foreign assets, and art.
+Refer to the "Unique and Hard-to-Value Assets" booklet of the Comptroller's Handbook for additional information regarding pre-acceptance reviews of accounts holding illiquid or difficult-to-value assets.